JustUzair/tutorial-buildbear-datafeed-bridge/README.md

 **Ideas to extend:**

+- Router like structure to deploy token-pairs for bridges and allow same chain/multi-chain swap from the bridge
 - Threshold/multi-sig relayers or optimistic verification.
 - Per-pair fees, slippage guards, and liquidity accounting.
 - Support more tokens and feeds; price oracles per token.